Nest Your Adaptive Algorithm for Parameter-Agnostic Nonconvex Minimax Optimization

 As shown in \Cref{fig:robust_optim_acc_2}, when the learning rates are set to different scales, i.e., $\eta^x = 0.01, \eta^y = 0.08$ (red curves in the figure), both methods achieve reasonable test errors.
 In this case, NeAda has higher test accuracy and reaches such accuracy faster than Adam.
 If we change the learning rates to the same scale, i.e., $\eta^x = 0.01, \eta^y=0.01$ (blue curves in the figure), NeAda retains good accuracy while Adam drops to an unsatisfactory performance.
 This demonstrates the adaptivity and less-sensitivity to learning rates of NeAda.
 In addition, \Cref{fig:robust_optim_loss_2} illustrates the convergence speeds on the loss function, and NeAda (solid lines) always decreases the loss faster than Adam.
 Note that Adam with the same learning rates converges to a lower loss but suffers from overfitting, as shown in \Cref{fig:robust_optim_acc_2} that its test accuracy is only about 68\%.

 \paragraph{Results on MNIST Dataset.} For MNIST, we use a convolutional neural network with three convolutional layers and one final fully-connected layer.
-Following the convolutional layers, ELU activation and batch normalization are used.
+Following each convolutional layer, ELU activation and batch normalization are used.

-We compare NeAda with Adam under three different noise levels and the accuracy is shown in \Cref{fig:mnist_test_acc}.
+We compare NeAda with Adam under three different noise levels and the accuracy is shown in \Cref{fig:mnist_result_0.1,fig:mnist_result_0.05,fig:mnist_result_0.02}.
 Under all noise levels, NeAda outperforms Adam with the same learning rates.
 When we have proper time-scale separation (the red curves), both methods achieve good test accuracy, and NeAda achieves higher accuracy and converges faster.
 After we change to the same learning rates for the primal and dual variables (the blue curves), the accuracy drop of NeAda is slighter compared to Adam, especially when $\epsilon=0.1$.
 As for the training loss shown in \Cref{fig:mnist_loss}, NeAda (the solid curves) is always faster at the beginning.
 We also observed that with proper time-scale separation, NeAda reaches a lower loss.